drrak/sotn/README.md

-# sotn
+# Castlevania Symphony of the Night
-Castlevania Symphony of the Night, all enemies & items table: https://drrak.github.io/sotn/
+All enemies & items table: https://drrak.github.io/sotn/